jkmac/ISFE/README.md

 (3).
 Visual C++ Redistributable Packages for Visual Studio 2013 64 bit (x64), download link: http://www.microsoft.com/en-us/download/details.aspx?id=40784

 #### How to run
-Installed the required C++ runtime library and MATLAB Compiler Runtime, then simply double click win_x64.exe to start the standalone application.
+For standalone app, install the required C++ runtime library and MATLAB Compiler Runtime, then simply double click win_x64.exe to start the standalone application.

 If you have a copy of MATLAB, then start the gui program in MATLAB command line enviroment:
 Enter the program root directory in Matlab